piured/courel/README-doxy.md

 ## Judgment System

 The native judgment system that Courel provides allows informing the sequencer when a note has been hit (or customly judged), has been missed, or its premature to produce a judgment.
-Any custom judgment system must derivate from `Courel.Judge.Judgment` to provide at least the same functionality.
-This is enforced by the use of the `Courel.Judge.IJudge` interface.
+Any custom judgment system must derivate from [Judgment](@ref Courel.Judge.Judgment) to provide at least the same functionality.
+This is enforced by the use of the [IJudge](@ref Courel.Judge.IJudge) interface.

 Courel is only needs to be aware of three judgment outcomes to operate properly.
 For explaination purposes only, in the following examples we will use the distance of notes w.r.t. to the receptor in the scrolling axis as mean to determine the judgment, but remember that this is not the way Courel does it.